MaxRocamora/MayaShaderLibrary/msl/readme.md

 - when export a shader into category, if exist, make update options instead of overwrite
 - show maps list connections
 - copy to local maps / deploy maps
-- import into selected mesh, ask for replace shader
+- import into selected mesh, ask for replace shader if exists
-- generate library from selection:
-- takes all shaders from selection and creates a new category
+- generate library from selection: takes all shaders from selection and creates a new category
-- import all category
+- import all shaders from current category
 - replace prints for log